Using Modulation to shape a Delay Effect's Filters

 Phaser – behaves in much the same way as chorus and flanging but with shorter delay times and the effect itself is far more subtle.
 Because phasing works with shorter delay times than chorus and flanging the impression is that there is only one sound as opposed to two distinct sounds and because the LFO modulates frequencies (peaks and trough, also known as notches) the filtering effect is quite pleasing.

 Now that we understand how an LFO can affect a sound we can start by using LFOs to modulate different destinations to the usual amplitude and pitch.

 Source modulators are not constrained to using LFOs.
 We can use an envelope generator (EG) to modulate any destination.

 Envelope – shape

 An envelope denotes a shape that controls the amplitude (volume) of a sound over time, and the most common envelope parameters are ADSR (attack, decay, sustain and release).
 However, what we want is an envelope generator that can be used to modulate ANY destination as opposed to amplitude.

 Also called Contour Generator the envelope generator generates a control signal which can be used to represent the envelope (shape) of the destination.

-In the video I explain what LFOs are, what Envelope Generators are and how to use them to control various destination parameters like filter frequency and filter pan.
-I show you how to use various LFO shapes to trigger different responses from the filters and I end the tutorial by showing you how to use an envelope generator to modulate the filter frequency over time of a drum beat.
+In the Using Modulation to shape a Delay Effect’s Filters video, I explain what LFOs are, what Envelope Generators are and how to use them to control various destination parameters like filter frequency and filter pan.
+I show you how to use various LFO shapes to trigger different responses from the filters and I end the tutorial by showing you how to use an envelope generator to modulate the filter frequency overtime of a drum beat.

 Topics covered in this video are: